 DA PAM 40-501 9-3b(2)(a) requires the reporting of STS follow-up testing compliance.
 Follow-up is required per DODI 6055.12 and DA PAM 40-501 when an STS is recorded on a periodic test, and must be completed within 90 days for Soldiers.
 MEDPROS tracks follow-up compliance as a readiness issue, and Soldiers who present with an STS on their periodic examination will remain 'not-ready' in MEDPROS until the completion of the follow-up process (HRC 4B).
 If not completed within 90 days, they will become HRC 4C and will remain 'not-ready' until the process is re-initiated and completed.
 The AHP goal for follow-up compliance is greater than 70%.
-AHP-E follow-up compliance for Soldiers' STS is 68.76% for February 2022.
-Trending shows steadily improvement, and AHP-E's follow-up compliance rates remain above the active component average.
+AHP-E follow-up compliance for Soldiers' STS is 70.76% for January 2023.
+The follow up rate has reached its goal for this month.